ginstrom/paladin-novel/chapters/18_first-stand.md

 Thorek stepped forward, offering a warrior's salute.
 "Brother.
 What news?"

 Korgan's expression was grim.
 "The slave cities have formed an alliance.
 Five major ports, pooling their resources.
-They're raising an army—not mercenaries this time, but their own soldiers.
+They're raising an army—not mercenaries this time—but their own soldiers.
 Professional troops with siege engines and cavalry."

 Gond felt his stomach tighten.
 "How many?"